hashicorp-education/learn-consul-tutorial-testing-phase-0/README.md

-# Consul Get Started on VMs
+# Testing Consul Get Started on VMs

 The code in this repository contains companion scenarios for the Consul tutorial collection [Get Started on VMs](https://developer.hashicorp.com/consul/tutorials/get-started-vms).